adrien-zinger/adrien-zinger.github.io/_posts/2022-05-31-concat-wasm.md

 > You can also invent your own encoding process!
 But I recommend to use some
 > known standard 😂

-The full code is disponible on my bucket [here](https://github.com/adrien-zinger/code_bucket/tree/main/wasm_strings)!
+The full code is on my bucket [here](https://github.com/adrien-zinger/code_bucket/tree/main/wasm_strings)!